Consensys/distributed-validator-formal-specs-and-verification/README.md

 Future work includes:

-- Extending the formal specification and reference implementation to block signing and sync committees.
+- Extending the formal specification and reference implementation to sync committees.
-- Extending the proof of no slashability to block signing and sync committees.
+- Extending the proof of no slashability to sync committees.
 - Proving that under partial synchrony Distributed Validators always eventually produce valid attestations and blocks.

 ## Our approach